 Depending on your age, you may need more or less calcium.
 It’s best to follow a doctor’s guidelines when it comes to calcium supplementation.

 So if you’re looking for a quick burst of electrolytes, turn to Kenetik!
-Kenetik’s keto-friendly electrolyte drinks can be enjoyed up to six times a day to help you reach the proper electrolyte levels.
+Kenetik’s keto-friendly sugar-free electrolyte drinks can be enjoyed up to six times a day to help you reach the proper electrolyte levels.

 For new users, we recommend starting with one to two bottles a day, adding more as needed.
 Overtime, your body will adjust to the energy-boosting –– and brain fog clearing –– properties of our tangy, electrolyte-rich exogenous ketone drinks.